apache/tvm/apps/android_deploy/README.md

 You will need [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [Android SDK](https://developer.android.com/studio/index.html), [Android NDK](https://developer.android.com/ndk) and an Android device to use this.
 Make sure the `ANDROID_HOME` variable already points to your Android SDK folder or set it using `export ANDROID_HOME=[Path to your Android SDK, e.g., ~/Android/sdk]`.
 We use [Gradle](https://gradle.org) to build.
 Please follow [the installation instruction](https://gradle.org/install) for your operating system.

-Alternatively, you may execute Docker image we provide wich contains the required packages.
+Alternatively, you may execute Docker image we provide which contains the required packages.
 Use the command below to build the image and enter interactive session.
 Note, that building with OpenCL was not tested from Docker.

 ```bash
 ./docker/build.sh demo_android -it bash